 Fats Within the Foods May Be Easier

-But gallbladder problems can be caused by too little fat as well as too much.
-Once again it all boils down to moderation!
+But gallbladder problems can be caused by too little fat and too much.
+Once again, it all boils down to moderation!
 In the beginning, as in recovering from a gallbladder attack, this is an exception.
 When everything you eat causes pain, any kind and amount of fat most likely will as well.
-The Beet Recipe with flax or olive oil and lemon juice is usually not only tolerable but helpful.
+The Beet Recipe with flax or olive oil and lemon juice is usually tolerable and helpful.
 Start sparingly with the oil.

 What Do Fats Do

 - keep the gallbladder working or “exercising”

 - provide the materials for building membranes of cell walls

 - regulate enzyme functions